In theory, it should be fun.

 Be a PA for a day

 Coffee run?
 Meeting to be scheduled?
 Directions to dinner?
-Other humdrum tasks that you’d wish upon a minion?
 Take the weight off your colleague’s shoulders by offering your PA services for a day.
 Basically, it’s The Devil Wears Prada, and you’re Anne Hathaway.

 Coffee refills for a week